-This page provides additional information about configuring monkeys, tips and tricks and creative usage scenarios.
+This page provides additional information about configuring the Infection Monkey, tips and tricks and creative usage scenarios.

-If you want Monkey to run some kind of script or a tool after it breaches a machine, you can configure it in Configuration -> Monkey -> Post breach.
-Just input commands you want executed in the corresponding fields.
-You can also upload files and call them through commands you entered in command fields.
+If you want the Infection Monkey to run a specific script or tool after it breaches a machine, you can configure it in Configuration -> Monkey -> Post-breach.
+Input commands you want to execute in the corresponding fields.
+You can also upload files and call them through the commands you entered.